Now is your moment to reinvent work

-Everything that we have lived and learned this year – the speed at which we adapted the way we work because of the pandemic, the long-overdue consensus that it’s time for meaningful progress in the fight for racial justice: All of it creates a once-in-a-lifetime opportunity for change across so many facets of our lives and society.
+Everything we have lived and learned this year—the speed at which we adapted the way we work because of the pandemic, the long-overdue consensus that it’s time for meaningful progress in the fight for racial justice: All of it creates a once-in-a-lifetime opportunity for change across so many facets of our lives and society.

 Transformational change is hard.
 On a societal level, it’s incredibly hard, starting simply with the fact that humans like what they know and avoid what they don’t, and no one likes to question the status quo.
 But the sheer volume of change that has been forced on us over the past year creates an opening to do so much, so differently, and to meet this moment with imagination and intention, innovation and invention.

-Nobody set out to design the world that we live in today.
+Nobody set out to design the world we live in today.
 Nobody planned it.
-Not the way we live, and certainly not the way we work.
-Instead, we live and work in a world whose implicit rules and patterns were shaped by all kinds of factors – some well-intentioned, some clearly not and some entirely accidental.
+Not the way we live and certainly not the way we work.
+Instead, we live and work in a world whose implicit rules and patterns were shaped by all kinds of factors, some well-intentioned, some clearly not, and some entirely accidental.
 But it doesn’t have to be that way.
-We have the opportunity – and the ability – to determine what kind of world we want and to go ahead and make it.
-To take back the things that we’ve missed from our time in the office but also to let go of the old structures and practices that no longer serve us.
-Now is our moment to create a future of work that is inclusive, flexible and rooted in connection and engagement.
+We have the opportunity—and the ability—to determine what kind of world we want and to go ahead and make it.
+To take back the things we’ve missed from our time in the office but also to let go of the old structures and practices that no longer serve us.
+Now is our moment to create a future of work that is inclusive, flexible, and rooted in connection and engagement.

 The future of work is inclusive